capywebformations/f1-reaction-timer-api/Readme.md

 docker compose -f compose.prod.yml up --build -d
 ````

-This will start the API server on <http://localhost:3000> and the MongoDB server on mongodb://localhost:27017.
+This will start the API server on specified uri in compose.prod.yml and the MongoDB server on mongodb://localhost:27017.
 No devDependencies in this mode.

 ## Dependency List